A Physics-Informed Meta-Learning Framework for the Continuous Solution of Parametric PDEs on Arbitrary Geometries: Results

 \subsection{Stationary problems: hyper-elastic mechanical equilibrium}

-We begin by evaluating the performance of iFOL in predicting the mechanical deformation of a hyperelastic heterogeneous solid when the property distribution varies, i.e., the operator maps \(\mathcal{O}: \boldsymbol{C}(\boldsymbol{x}) \to \boldsymbol{u}(\boldsymbol{x})\).
+We begin by evaluating the performance of iFOL in predicting the mechanical deformation of a hyperelastic heterogeneous solid when the property distribution varies, i.e., the operator maps \(\mathcal{O}: \boldsymbol{C}(x,y) \to \boldsymbol{u}(x,y)\).
 The strong form and energy formulation of the solid in this context follows a nonlinear form, which is detailed in Tables~\ref{tab:sum} and \ref{tab:fe_loss} and Section \ref{sec:mechanics_app}, along with the selected material properties.

-The $8000$ random training samples are generated using a Fourier-based parametrization with \( f_x = \{2, 4, 6\} \) and \( f_y = \{2, 4, 6\} \) (See also \cite{rezaei2025finite} for details on this parameterization scheme).
+The $8000$ random training samples are generated using a Fourier-based parametrization The Fourier-based function for representation of the elasticity map in a 2D setting has the following form (See also \cite{rezaei2025finite} for details on this parameterization scheme):

+In Eq.\,\ref{eq:foruier_eq}, $D_i$ represents the amplitudes of the corresponding frequency number and $\{f_{x,i},~f_{y,i} \}$ represents the frequency in the $x$ and $y$-direction.
+Finally, we specify the property function $E_f$ through a so-called Sigmoidal projection as shown below to have more realistic and interesting characteristics for the microstructure.

+With the above projection, we ensure that the value of Young's modulus lies between $E_{min}=0.1$ and $E_{max}=1.0$ MPa.
+With the $\beta$ parameter, one can also control the transition between the two phases, which is set to $\beta=20$ for the samples in this study.
+Some of possible samples that can be processed, are shown in Fig.~\ref{fig:2D_mech}.

+We select three frequencies for each direction.
+Considering the constant term, this choice gives us $M = 3 \times 3 + 1 = 10$ different terms, which can be added up to construct $E(x,y)$ according to Eq.~\ref{eq:sigmoid} and Eq.~\ref{eq:foruier_eq}.

+For this study we use \( f_x = \{2, 4, 6\} \) and \( f_y = \{2, 4, 6\} \).
 The chosen network parameters are listed in Table \ref{tab:hyperparam_stan}.
 In Fig.~\ref{fig:2D_mech}, the results of iFOL are shown for four unseen test cases, all evaluated at more than twice the training resolution (i.e., approximately six times more grid points).

-The first row presents predictions for unseen higher-frequency components as well as low-frequency ones with unsymmetrical property distribution.
+The first row presents predictions for unseen higher-frequency components as well as low-frequency ones with an unsymmetrical property distribution.
 In the second row, we further challenge the network by testing its performance on polycrystalline microstructures, which go well beyond the training samples used in this study.
-Notably, in the last case featuring a multiphase polycrystal, we even alter the material property values (e.g., Young’s modulus) to include ranges not encountered during training.
+In particular, in the last case featuring a multiphase polycrystal, we even alter the material property values (e.g., Young's modulus) to include ranges not encountered during training.